July 5, 2022 | Business insights

 With a fast-changing market and predictions of increased demand, lagging in adaptability and forethought will have you falling behind the pack in no time.
 You need to build a delivery strategy that accommodates and anticipates shifting conditions.
 For example, in this environment, a decentralized approach with a network of mini-warehouses can offer faster delivery times, support seasonal surges, and lower costs.

 Two important tech solutions to consider are inventory management software and cloud multi-carrier shipping software.
 These solutions set you up for future success by tracking inventory in real time, meeting customer expectations for visibility, improving warehouse efficiency, and providing analytics to respond to market shifts.
 In addition, you can automate multi-carrier, omnichannel shipping according to point of origin, destination, and carrier contracts.

 Next Steps: Reach Out to a Financial Partner

 Having a financial partner with deep industry expertise can help you strategically navigate the changes during these uncertain times.
-Arizona Bank & Trust’s experts can help you grow your business while adapting to changing trends.
+Arizona Bank & Trust, a division of HTLF Bank’s experts can help you grow your business while adapting to changing trends.

-Arizona Bank & Trust is here to support your financial needs so you can focus on the business, knowing that you’re in good hands.
+Arizona Bank & Trust, a division of HTLF Bank is here to support your financial needs so you can focus on the business, knowing that you’re in good hands.
 Contact a financial partner today to align your financial and business strategy with your growth goals.